 No cooking or cleanup meant we had a relaxed dinner for the day’s post-mortem.
 Each evening, while I sipped a glass of wine, I heard him think out loud, formulating what mattered most to him in a college.

 High school counselors divide schools into “safety/likely/reach” but there is one additional category – a school “you don’t want to get out of the car to visit.”
-Driving along a Civil War battleground late into the afternoon, we shared a growing, negative feeling about the setting of the school next on the list.
+Driving along a Civil War battleground late one afternoon, we shared a growing, uneasy feeling about the fit of the school next on the list.
 We agreed to keep driving.
 It only happened once but I think my son was happy to see his by-the-rules mom loosen up a bit.